aposapostolakis/Semiconductor-Superlattice/README.md

 Note: While the program was developed and tested using GNU Octave, it may also work with Matlab, as the initial development was done in a Matlab environment.

+**Acknowledgements**

+ 🇪🇺  This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no 101021857 (Odysseus).